 Frost scholars will also take part in an exclusive week-long orientation programme at one of Oxford’s oldest colleges, Exeter College, to introduce them to academic life at Oxford just before the start of their course.

-The scholarship will cover 100% of University and college fees and grant for living costs (of at least £13,863).
+The scholarship will cover 100% of University and college fees and grant for living costs of £14,057.
 Awards are made for the full duration of your fee liability for the agreed course.

 “We are delighted to enter into this exciting partnership with Phillip and Patricia Frost to help realise their goal of enabling excellent students from Florida to come to study at Oxford.
 We look forward to welcoming Frost scholars of the highest academic potential to Oxford to pursue their academic goals, regardless of their financial circumstances.”